rupertgermann/image-crawler/docs/google-images-improvement-plan.md

 # Image Crawler Enhancement Plan

 ## Current Problems
-1. **Google Images Provider Issues**
+1. **Image Provider Quality Issues**
-   - The Google Images provider downloads small preview thumbnails directly
+   - Image providers often download small preview thumbnails directly
    - These small preview images rarely meet the minimum size criteria
+   - Google Images particularly struggles with downloading only small previews
-   - This leads to many skipped downloads and inefficiency
+   - This leads to many skipped downloads and inefficiency across all providers

 2. **Image Provider Architecture**
    - Need a centralized way to manage multiple image providers
    - Configuration is currently scattered
    - Adding new providers requires changes in multiple locations

+3. **Configuration Management**
+   - Configuration is split between `src/utils/config.js` and `config.json`
+   - Need to consolidate configuration into a single, well-structured system
+   - Current approach makes it harder to maintain and extend the application

 ## Solution Overview

-### Part 1: Enhanced Google Images Crawler
+### Part 1: Enhanced Image Provider System
-Improve the Google Images crawler to:
-1. Get preview image links from search results as currently implemented
-2. Click on each preview image to open the image detail panel
-3. Extract the larger version of the image from this panel
-4. Use Playwright to check image dimensions before downloading
-5. Only download images that meet the size requirements
+Create a universal image provider enhancement system:
+1. Implement a base provider class with common functionality for all providers
+2. Add advanced image detection and extraction techniques for each provider
+3. Implement pre-download dimension and size checking for all providers
+4. Add special handling for Google Images to extract full-size images from detail panels
+5. Create unified image validation and processing pipeline for all providers

 ### Part 2: Modular Provider Architecture
 Implement a centralized provider management system: